Road safety during flooding and fire

 - look out for landslides as many roadsides will have exposed layers of rocks and soil that could slip.

-- avoid driving in areas where bushfires are burning.
-You should only drive during a bushfire as a last resort
+- Avoid driving in areas where controlled burning and bushfires are burning.
+You should only drive during a bushfire as a last resort or if instructed to do so.

-- follow the instructions of police and fire fighters if roads are closed.
+- Follow the instructions of police and fire fighters if roads are closed or affected by bushfires.

 If you are caught in the path of a bushfire: